Equal Pay Day is celebrated on March 15 for a profound reason

 Because women on average earn less than men, they must work longer to obtain the same amount of pay.

-Even thought there is a woman leading in the White House today and Pres.
-Barack Obama signed the the Lilly Ledbetter Fair Pair Act into law in 2009, women are still fighting for equal pay in the United States.
+Even though there is a woman leading in the White House today and Pres.
+Barack Obama signed the Lilly Ledbetter Fair Pair Act into law in 2009, women are still fighting for equal pay in the United States.

 The illustration shows the dramatic difference in earnings between the sexes to raise public awareness about the inequality in wages.

 The greatest gap in wages is between women of various minority groups.
-The widest gap in wages is evident in the earnings of Black women compared to White men
+The widest gap in wages overall is between the earnings of Black women compared to White men

 Although woman have become more educated and degreed over the last 3 decades, most degree holding women still make less than men.